 Top 10 Best Places to Retire in North Carolina in 2022

 Are you searching for the best places to retire in North Carolina this year?
-Recently, the Tar Heel state was named sixth best overall for retirement by Bankrate, a financial consultant firm in New York.
+Recently, the Tar Heel state was named 10th best overall for retirement by Bankrate, a financial consultant firm in New York.
 It ranks well in cost of living, taxes, weather and well-being in general.

 Where are the Best Places to Retire in North Carolina?

 From shoreline cities to the countryside, North Carolina can provide for various walks of life.
 The Outer Banks is a popular destination for beachgoers, while Raleigh is full of entertainment and the highlights of city life.
 No matter where you settle in North Carolina, you can’t go wrong with the tax-friendly exemptions and reasonable cost of living across the board.
 Other key indicators we consider for this list include:

 - Crime rates